Dynamics of quarks and gauge fields in the lowest-energy states in QCD and QED: Quark part of the action integral

 The operators $\Pi^\mu$ with $\mu=0,3$ in Eqs.\ (\ref{13}) and (\ref{14}) are actually $\Pi_\4d^\mu $=$p^\mu + g_\4d A_\4d^\mu(\bb r_\perp,X)$, where we have added the label 4D to indicate that the gauge fields $A_\4d^\mu(\bb r_\perp,X)$ are functions of the (3+1)D coordinates $(\bb r_\perp,X) $ and the constant $g_\4d$ is the dimensionless coupling constant of the gauge fields in (3+1)D space-time.
 In contrast, in the idealized (1+1)D$_{\{x^0,x^3\}}$ space-time with a structureless string, the corresponding gauge fields $A_\2d^\mu(X)$ are functions only of the coordinates $X$, and they satisfy the (1+1)D Maxwell equation with a coupling constant $g_\2d$.

-We would like to cast Eqs.\ (\ref{13}) and (\ref{14}) into the form of a Dirac equation for the quark fields in the idealized (1+1)D$_{\{x^0,x^3\}}$ space-time by separating the transverse degrees of freedom under a coupled treatment as discussed in the Introduction.
-This can be achieved by carrying out the integrating over the transverse coordinates $\bb r_\perp$ in Eqs.\ (\ref{13}) and (\ref{14}) and identifying the term as as $A_\2d^\mu(X)$ in the (1+1)D space-time with the the coupling constant $g_\2d$,
+We would like to cast Eqs.\ (\ref{13}) and (\ref{14}) into the form of a Dirac equation for the quark fields in the idealized (1+1)D$_{\{x^0,x^3\}}$ space-time, by separating the transverse degrees of freedom under a coupled treatment.
+This can be achieved by integrating over the transverse coordinates $\bb r_\perp$ in Eqs.\ (\ref{13}) and (\ref{14}) and identifying the term as as $A_\2d^\mu(X)$ in the (1+1)D space-time with the the coupling constant $g_\2d$,